headleyra/mc/README.md

   #=> {:ok, "wine glass"}
 ```

-The first argument is the *initial* buffer and the second is the modify script.
-The result is obtained by
+The first argument is the *initial* buffer and the second argument is the modify script.
+The result is
-transforming the initial buffer with the appropriate modifier and its arguments.
-Effectively we ran the
+obtained by transforming the initial buffer with the appropriate modifier and its arguments.
+Effectively
-following code:
+we ran the following code:

 ```elixir
 Bar.Replace.edit("wine bar", "glass")